Reg Taylor’s Garden Centre

 Initially Richard would fill up a large barrow with plants and nursery stock and position this just by the gates to the nursery.
 The first day saw taking of a rather small amount of only 4 shillings and 6 pence!
 Undeterred he filled the barrow every day with top quality plants from the nursery, which by this time was also supplying many of the new garden centres springing up in the country.
 Within time word spread about the quality, and it wasn’t long before people began asking Richard for a greater variety and more choice than he could fit onto a barrow.
 It soon become obvious that it was going to be easier to open up various parts of the nursery and soon people also began to ask for sundry items too.
 In time, more land was purchased and by the time the Central market was moved Reg Taylor’s had become established as an exceptionally good garden centre, alongside the nursery business at Hill Farm.

-Reg Taylor retired to leave Richard to run the business in 1980 and passed away 8 years later.
+Reg Taylor retired to leave to run the business in 1980 and passed away 8 years later on 18 March 1988.
 His great joy was to see the business establish and grow with his son Richard, whilst his grandchildren Mark, Paul and Helen were preparing to also join the business.
 Mark Taylor was the first in 1982, whilst Paul was studying for his horticultural degree.
 Incredibly, Mark having been bought a second hand digger, excavated 5 lakes and remodelled the top soil and surrounding areas, before planting it up with an array of shrubs and trees.
 Today this is the famous Swan Sanctuary, listed in the top 10 tourist attractions in Nottinghamshire!
-This special area of natural beauty is well maintained every day, along with help from Richard Taylor’s wife Jean Ann, who was the first to collect unwanted and injured swans that now happily live and breed in the Sawn Sanctuary.
+This special area of natural beauty is well maintained every day, along with help from Richard Taylor’s wife Jean Ann, who was the first to collect unwanted and injured swans that now happily live and breed in the Swan Sanctuary.
 It’s natural beauty, pathways, open and semi hidden spaces you encounter in walking round, make it the ideal place to display garden sculpture and other works and it hosted the inaugural Sculpture in the Sanctuary event in 2009 visited by thousands of people.

 Reg Taylor’s is and always will be at the leading edge of presentational standards and visual delight.
 It is now a desired destination, where all your senses can be rewarded fully.
 Born from a dream, working with nature and nurturing excellence Reg Taylor’s always will be so much more than a first class garden centre and nursery.
 It’s a total experience to awaken every sense.
 It always was, it is today and is certain to be in the future.